visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 We can also look at this same data the other way round - that is, do tweets mentioning men/women differ in their support for Leave and Remain compared to tweets mentioning the other gender?
 The proportions supporting each side, separated by gender, are visualised in the plot below.

-The results are shown in the plot below.

 <picture>
    <source
       media="(min-width: 600px) and (max-resolution: 200dpi)"